 When to use red

-Use red as an accent color to draw attention to something, or to create excitement.
-Red can be good for food, fashion, entertainment, sports, marketing, advertising, emergency services, and health care.
+Red can be good for websites related to food, fashion, entertainment, sports, marketing, advertising, emergency services and healthcare.

 When to avoid red